gusals3587/gusals3587.github.io/books/sapiens_book/sapiens_2.md

 ### Bypassing the Genome

-Things that go against the fundamental principle of natural selection: Catholic priest, Buddhist Monk, and ancient Chinese eunuch bureaucracies.
+Things that go against the fundamental principle of natural selection: Catholic priest, Buddhist Monk, and ancient Chinese eunuch bureaucracies, yet they exist due to the power of collective belief.

 Also something that could not exist without collective fiction: trade.
 It's very hard to trust strangers hundreds of kilometers away without some basis of social constructs.